r7uaz0n/jekyll-now/_posts/2017-6-18-Sunday-June-18th.md

 - Continue to work on _Add Login with GitHub feature using Firebase Authentication_ issue.
 - Look at _up for grabs_ issues and select something to work on.
+- Watch next section of Watch and Code JS video tutorials for review.

 # Read-Search-Ask